 Patti in Soul Eater.
 Has martial arts skills to outdo most of her class, and is so enthusiastically destructive at a firing range that Sid gives up trying to teach her anything.
 Puts this to good use when acting as Liz's meister.
 The series is full of this sort of oddly talented character.

-Isumi Saginomiya of Hayate the Combat Butler.
+Hayate the Combat Butler: Isumi Saginomiya.
 Full stop.
 She can barely figure out how to open her cellphone, and has attempted to travel to Nagi's mansion on several occasions.
 Unfortunately, having zero (nay, having less than zero) sense of direction, she often finds herself on a train to Rio de Janeiro or some frozen wasteland in the middle of nowhere.
 The genius part comes in when confronted with something supernatural.
 She swiftly banishes even the most powerful of demons with incredible grace.
 During the Athens arc, she turned her No Sense of Direction into a Big Damn Heroes moment, while also subverting the 'defeating any powerful demon' clause.

-Tony Tony Chopper is an excellent doctor, and aside from being an anthropomorphic reindeer, would fit in at just about any hospital in the world.
+One Piece: Tony Tony Chopper is an excellent doctor, and aside from being an anthropomorphic reindeer, would fit in at just about any hospital in the world.
 But if it doesn't have to do with medicine, he's extremely childish and naive enough to believe Usopp's stories.
 Luffy himself is in the same childishness and naivete ballpark, but his talent is pure ass-kicking (and figuring out new applications of his Rubber Man powers).

-Lloyd from Code Geass is airheaded and simply doesn't care politics, the rebellions, Zero, justice, and basically anything that is not mechanic.
+Lloyd from Code Geass is an airhead who doesn't seem to care about politics, the rebellion, Zero, justice, or basically anything that is not mechanical.
 Yet, he is a genius scientist specialized in building the most powerful war machines in the world.